New Zealand votes to legalize euthanasia — but not marijuana

 A spokesperson for Ardern said Friday that her center-left Labour government is committed to implementing voters’ decision when final results are known next week — after overseas, prisoner and mail-in responses are counted.

 Supporters of assisted dying celebrated the outcome.
-David Barber, spokesman for the End of Life Choice Society of New Zealand, said the “yes” vote would be a “big boost to others around the world seeking an enlightened and compassionate law change.”
+David Barber, spokesman for the End-of-Life Choice Society of New Zealand, said the yes vote would be a “big boost to others around the world seeking an enlightened and compassionate law change.”

-Hospice New Zealand, a nonprofit for professionals caring for the terminally ill, acknowledged the victory for voluntary euthanasia, but reiterated concerns about how it would work in practice.
+Hospice New Zealand, a nonprofit for professionals caring for the terminally ill, acknowledged the victory for voluntary euthanasia but reiterated concerns about how it would work in practice.

 “Our concerns around a lack of safeguards and pressure on vulnerable people are even more apparent now the act will come into force,” it said, adding that the organization was “particularly thinking about those who may be vulnerable to the presence of euthanasia through a lack of other options.”

-The verdict on cannabis, meanwhile, which is nonbinding, puts New Zealand at odds with a liberalizing trend elsewhere in the developed world, including the United States, where legal weed has become big business.
+The verdict on cannabis, meanwhile, which is nonbinding, puts New Zealand at odds with a liberalizing trend elsewhere in the developed world, including the United States, where legal marijuana has become big business.

 Asher Etherington, a campaigner for drug-reform group Make It Legal New Zealand, expressed disappointment at the outcome.

-“If ‘no’ voters thought that by voting down this opportunity, Kiwis would cease to consume cannabis, they have not been paying attention,” he said.
+“If no voters thought that by voting down this opportunity, Kiwis would cease to consume cannabis, they have not been paying attention,” he said.
 “The cannabis reform lobby here has fought for decades and is prepared to fight for decades more to achieve positive reform.”

 The government had previously released a draft bill to legalize cannabis; however, it is unlikely that it would risk alienating many voters by defying the referendum result.
-On Friday, Justice Minister and senior Labour lawmaker Andrew Little said it was “highly unlikely” that the preliminary referendum results would be overturned in the final count, adding that the government has “no other plans in terms of drug law reform.”
+On Friday, Justice Minister Andrew Little, a senior Labour lawmaker, said it was “highly unlikely” that the preliminary referendum results would be overturned in the final count, adding that the government has “no other plans in terms of drug law reform.”

-Mike Kara, 18, a recreational marijuana smoker from Christchurch who voted “yes” in the referendum, said he would be “extremely happy” if cannabis were eventually legalized.
-In his view, use of the drug “doesn’t really harm anyone else” and legalization would free up law-enforcement resources.
+Mike Kara, 18, a recreational marijuana smoker from Christchurch who voted yes in the referendum, said he would be “extremely happy” if cannabis were eventually legalized.
+In his view, use of the drug “doesn’t really harm anyone else” and legalization would free up law enforcement resources.

 “So much taxpayers’ money is wasted on stupid stuff like jailing weed smokers,” he said.